NFYK13013U Experimental X-ray Physics

 Re-exam

-If the student participated in the experiments during the course but the reports were not approved, it will be possible to hand in new reports no later than 2 weeks before the re-exam.
+If the reports were not approved, it will be possible to hand in new reports no later than 2 weeks before the re-exam.

 Criteria for exam assesment